Menu

 • Holi Festival - understanding the importance of this festival and celebrating this as a whole school with our partner school

-• Year Six - pen pal exchange with our partner school
+• Year Six - pen pal exchange with our partner school across a year sharing video greetings and work and written postcards and letters.

 • International Art and Culture work - clubs, and events and visitors into school